-Helping children, youth, and young adults.
+Helping children, youth, and adults.

 At Little Oaks Psychology we take a strengths-based approach to learning.
 Everyone learns differently and has different needs in school, at home, socially, emotionally, and physically.
 We help develop a plan for supporting each persons unique needs.

 Deciding to see a psychologist can be a difficult choice, and it can be hard to figure out exactly what you need.
 We aim to make the process smooth and help you navigate an often confusing system.

 You will leave with knowledge and insights, as well as a sense of direction that will help with support and future planning.
 If you aren't sure what you need, come in for a consult and we can set a plan together.

 ADHD Specialist - Online Sessions

 Jaime Gaber is a Registered Provisional Psychologist in Calgary with extensive experience working with children, adolescents, and adults.
 She has experience with ADHD, Autism, learning disabilities, social problems, anxiety/depression and emotional dysregulation.
 She has a Master’s Degree in School Psychology from the University of Calgary, and has worked in various settings, including inner city, rural communities, not-for-profit, public and private school systems, universities and health care, providing assessment, consultation, crisis and supportive counselling, as well as, short and long-term support.

 Jaime currently offers intervention, strategies, and coaching for adults and parents on learning, attention, and behavior.
 She consults with parents and teachers on strategies to address attention and behavior at home and in the classroom.
 She is committed to helping people understand their strengths and specific challenges and develop effective skills necessary for achieving academic and life goals.
 Jaime’s approach is practical, straightforward and goal-directed, and focuses on solutions to help clients cope and effectively manage challenges in life.
 Her services are currently offered via secure, online sessions.